lerivera27/DEG-Analysis/README.md

 5. The output file 'breast-gtex-tcga-degs.csv' will be generated containing all the differentially expressed results of the two conditions: normal vs. tumor for BRCA.

-# Extract Data and Run DESeq2
+## Step 3: Extract Data and Run DESeq2
-## Extract a sub-matrix of counts for each group:
+### Extract a sub-matrix of counts for each group:
 ```
 subgem <- function(gem, anot, group) {
   group_samples <- subset(anot, Comparison == group)$Sample